austinjhunt/jerrywestonmize/wp-content/plugins/mailpoet/readme.txt

 == Changelog ==

-= 5.16.3 - 2025-10-27 =
+= 5.17.1 - 2025-11-25 =
-* Updated: Bump the minimum required WooCommerce version to 10.2 and tested up to version to 10.3;
-* Improved: Improved JSON encoding for data output in script tags to prevent HTML parsing issues.
+* Improved: Accessibility to the new newsletter editor;
+* Improved: Screenreader access in the onboarding flow;
+* Improved: Prevent auto-updating the premium plugin to avoid version mismatches.;
+* Fixed: Fixed the schedule and recipients fields in the email editor sidebar not working correctly;
+* Fixed: Include segments in Recipients dropdown in email editor sidebar.

 [See the changelog for all versions.](https://github.com/mailpoet/mailpoet/blob/trunk/mailpoet/changelog.txt)